 A few decades ago, there weren’t many options for people who wanted to transfer money abroad.
 When a person wanted to transfer money, the pricing for the few services that were available was opaque, and very expensive by today’s standards.

 Nowadays, however, consumers have access to a wide range money transfer services that will use the mid-market price as the base for providing a fairer exchange rate and will process a transaction quickly.
 A SWIFT transfer (bank to bank) can take days to be approved, but some modern money transfer platforms can clear a transaction the same day.

 With the gains in speed that modern money transfer platforms create, there has also been a substantial drop in transaction fees.
 Many money transfer platforms will offer their clients the mid-market rate or a markup of around 0.10 – 0.50%, plus a small fee for the service.

 There is a lot more competition for international money transfers today, which means that you can get a much better deal when you need to move money to another country.
-It is important to understand how international money transfer fees work, so you can get the best deal in the market.
+It’s important to understand how international money transfer fees work, so you can get the best deal in the market.

-Understanding what the mid market rate is will help you get more for your money when you make an international money transfer, but there are other things to think about as well.
+Understanding what the mid-market exchange rate is will help you get more for your money when you make an international money transfer, but there are other things to think about as well.
 This include: